watem-sedem/watem-sedem/docs/tutorial.rst

 4. Use the CN module
 ********************

-To use the CN-extension of WaTEM-SEDEM, we need to disable the :ref:`Only WS option <simple>` we used in the previous tutorials.
+To use the CN-extension of WaTEM-SEDEM, we need to enable it with the :ref:`curve number option <simple>`.

 .. code-block:: ini

     [User Choices]
-    Only WS = 0
+    Curve number = 1

 Using the CN-part implies we need to define additional input in the ini-file.
-At the bottom of the :ref:`Only WS <simple>`, the mandatory input is for running the WaTEM-SEDEM with the CN model extension is described.
+At the bottom of the :ref:`curve number <simple>`-section, the mandatory input is for running the WaTEM-SEDEM with the CN model extension is described.
 We extend the ini-file with this input: